Karthiswaran-R/Open-Source-Contribution-Advisor-Chatbot/README.md

-#  OpenSourceGuru – Open Source Contribution Advisor Chatbot
+# Open Source Contribution Advisor Chatbot

 OpenSourceGuru is an AI-powered advisor chatbot that helps developers find the best open-source projects to contribute to, tailored to their skills, interests, and goals.
 It uses real-time GitHub API integration, dynamic input parsing, and smart tool selection to guide users through meaningful contributions.